 Iowa Limited Power of Attorney

-- Agent completes all tasks requested by the principal;
+- The agent completes all tasks requested by the principal;

-- Agent or Principal become a resident of a state other than that stated in the LPOA;
+- Either party become a resident of a state other than that stated in the document;